 I received my PhD in Language, Culture and Teaching from York University in 2009 and my MA in Sociology and Equity Studies from the Ontario Institute for Studies in Education at the University of Toronto in 1998.

 I am Graduate Faculty in the MA Programs in Communication Studies and in Religion, Culture and Global Justice.
+My areas of theoretical interest are: psychoanalysis, critical race studies, postcolonialism, poststructuralism, biopolitics, research-creation and affect theory.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã